 10 Iconic Women Who Prove “Cat Lady” Is a Compliment

-From to activists to sex symbols, these cultural icons took feline fanaticism from shameful to chic.
+This Women’s History Month, celebrate these cultural icons who took feline fanaticism from shameful to chic.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Forget everything you may have heard about “cat ladies.”
 Yes, Grey Gardens’ Little Edie was a bit eccentric.
-And sure, The Simpsons’ Eleanor Abernathy did use her cats as weapons against neighbor kids.
-But recent trends have converted feline fanaticism from shameful to chic.
+And sure, The Simpsons’ Eleanor Abernathy did use her cats as weapons against neighborhood kids.
+But recent trends have converted feline fanaticism from being viewed as quirky to being totally chic.
 Brands like tuft + paw and Mau Pets now prove that you don’t have to sacrifice style for your cat, and celebrities like Taylor Swift and Katy Perry have brought proud cat parentship into pop culture.

-The world may be late to appreciating it, but the “cat lady” aesthetic is far from new.
-Look no further than these icons.
-Nurses, writers, activists, sex symbols — these women of history prove that being a cat lady has always been cool.
+The world may be late to appreciating it, but the “cat lady” aesthetic is far from new, and these icons prove it.
+Nurses, writers, activists, chefs — these historic women prove that being a cat lady has always been cool.

-The celebrity chef and her partner adopted a cat, Minette, after falling in love with the cat-fanaticism of Parisian culture.
+The celebrity chef and her husband, Paul Child, adopted a cat, Minette, after falling in love with the cat-fanaticism of Parisian culture.
 Minette became Child’s close companion, joining her in the kitchen and at the dinner table.
 In Child’s own words, “A house without a cat is like a day without sunshine, a pie without fromage, a dinner without wine.”

 The French photographer and painter was featured in one of Pablo Picasso’s paintings, “Dora Maar au Chat,” with a small cat on her shoulder.
 The painting is the sixth highest-selling Picasso piece of all time.
 She went on to make her own cat-inspired work, “Boy with a Cat,” a striking photograph taken as part of her series on the working class of Paris and London.